jukrb0x/pypline/README.md

 ### Automation with pipeline config

-Execute jobs with a config json file, which allows more flexible way to specify the module and exact `JobInterface` classes. _Jobs_ are executed in the order as in the json file.
+Execute jobs with a config json file, which allows a more flexible way to specify the module and exact `JobInterface` classes. _Jobs_ are executed in the order as in the json file.

 **pipeline.json**